 “We are fully committed to discussing plans for these much-needed refurbishment works, but we remain resolute that the costs should be covered by Peel Ports and not local people.

-He said the initial plans that were presented by Peel Ports to refurbish Stockton Heath swing bridge would have been hugely disruptive.
+He said the initial plans that were presented by Peel Ports to refurbish the Stockton Heath swing bridge would have been hugely disruptive.

 “We can’t support plans that may cause a significant amount of disruption, without there being appropriate contingency plans put in place.

-He pointed out that Stockton Heath swing bridge is “owned by Peel Ports, and is theirs to oversee and maintain.”
+He pointed out that the Stockton Heath swing bridge is “owned by Peel Ports, and is theirs to oversee and maintain.”

 He added: “We have been clear from the start that the full costs of the project including mitigation measures should come from them.

-They said “this significant project requires a collective effort and cooperation on all sides, and MSCC has been prepared to fund the £8m project.
+They said: “This significant project requires a collective effort and cooperation on all sides, and MSCC has been prepared to fund the £8m project.

 “However, these efforts have been severely hampered by Warrington Borough Council’s rejection of our Temporary Traffic Regulation Order – which is essential to ensure contractors can safely carry out necessary works – and its failure to fund elements of the mitigation costs, for which responsibility firmly lies with the council.

-“To allow us to move forward, we urge the council to re engage to find a solution that will work for all involved.”
+“To allow us to move forward, we urge the council to re-engage to find a solution that will work for all involved.”

 The spokesperson explained the bridges “remain safe and fully operational for users and routine maintenance will continue as normal.”